oscos/rb120/study_guide/exercises_rb129_practice_problems.md

 teddy = Dog.new
 p teddy.swim
 ```
+> What is output and why?
+What does this demonstrate about instance variables?

 This code demonstrates a distinction between referencing local variables and instance variables.
 Referencing an uninitialized instance variable returns `nil`.
 However referencing an uninitialized local variable raises a `NameError` error instead.